SNMP Information

 http://www.iana.org/assignments/enterprise-numbers

-Reading through the file indicates this:
+Reading through the file indicates the following:

 3845 Citrix Systems Keith Turnbull keitht@citrix.com